zlyreed/WSU/VHM model/BoneFiles/README.md

     - Test the transformation using [testTransformation_sameBone.m](testTransformation_sameBone.m)

 - Apply the same transformation (from CT global CS to T1 local CS) to other bony structures below T1 to mantiain the original posture in CT images (we don't know their real  neutral postures)
+  - T2 to T12: use the matlab code Obj_TransformAndSave.m, which calls functions readObj_vf.m, applyTransformation.m, and writeObj_vf.m --> output a new obj file in T1 local CS (T2_to_T12_meter_T1CS.obj)